Little Mary of the IMP Company - Empress Theatre RPPC / Postcard - 1911

 Mary Pickford inked handprint by Alice Denton Jennings - 1939

-Perhaps one of the most unique pieces in my collection is this Mary Pickford inked handprint by palmist Alice Denton Jennings.
+Perhaps one of the most unique pieces in this collection is this Mary Pickford inked handprint by palmist Alice Denton Jennings.
 Jennings offered "character analysis and vocational guidance" based on the lines and measurements of one's hand.
 She was a renowned expert on the "science" and in 1942, wrote a book on the subject: Your Hand Tells All: A Manual of Simplified Palmistry.
 This handprint reportedly originates from Jennings' own collection and probably adorned the walls of her Atlanta, GA studio, where hung the handprints of many great people, from political figures to movie stars and in between.
 It is also signed in ink by Mary herself and dated 1939.

 Mary, not at Jennings' studio but on a set that spared no expense and featuring a palmist print on the wall, in the 1911 IMP The Mirror.
 (Courtesy of the Mary Pickford Foundation.)